fnuecke/lama/README.md

 This includes only `lama-conf`, but *not* the example program.
 Note that you will have to use `os.loadAPI("/bin/lama-lib/lama")` in this case (in particular, you'll have to adjust that call in the example program).

-In both cases you will get the [minified version](lama-min), which is roughly only 30% the size of the [original version](lama).
-The minified version was generated using [luamin][].
-I just slightly modified it so that all variable names are kept, in particular so that config variables are left in a readable state.
+In both cases you will get a minified version, which is roughly only a third the size of the [original version](lama).
+Note the the custom installer will provide you with the option to download the full source version, too.

 API
 ===